ccoutant/dwarf-locations/003-cfi-update.md

 > the target architecture but without the compilation unit and the
 > current object which are unspecified.
 The resulting kind is a
 > location descriptionm.

-> and an initial stack comprising the location
-> description of the current CFL (see Chapter 3 DWARF Expressions).

 For the "val_expression(E)" register rule, replace the description with the
 following: